 Herringbone Waikiki (American Nouveau Coastal Cuisine)

 Foodies adore the gluten-free seafood and brunch options at Herringbone Waikiki.
 Their beautiful garden lanai inside of the International Marketplace in Waikiki is a plant-filled geometric wonderland.
-It’s got great ambiance and welcome sea breezes.
+It’s got a great ambiance and welcome sea breezes.

 The genre here is Southern California Inspired Coastal Cuisine (the concept is an import from La Jolla).
 As a result, this restaurant is intimately familiar with how to accommodate gluten-free modifications.
 (Dietary restrictions are practically de rigueur among the hordes of Southern California diners, after all!)